RoganDawes/P4wnP1_aloa/README.md

 press("SPACEBAR");      // confirm dialog with space
 ```

-The only thing new here is the `delay` command, which doesn't need much explanation.
-It delays execution for the given
+The only thing new in this script is the `delay` command, which doesn't need much explanation.
+It delays execution for
-amount of milliseconds.
-The script could be pasted into the webclient HIDScript editor and started with "run" in order
-to test it.
+the given amount of milliseconds.

+The script could be pasted into the webclient HIDScript editor and started with "run" in order to test it.

 It should work as intended, so we are nearly done.
 In order to be able reuse the script, even after a reboot, we store
 it persistently.
-This could be done by hitting the "store" button in the HIDScript tab of the webclient.
-After entering
+This could be achieved by hitting the "store" button in the HIDScript tab of the webclient.
+After
-the name `tutorial1` and confirming the dialog the script should be stored.
-We could confirm this, by hitting the
+entering a name (we use `tutorial1` for now) and confirming the dialog, the HIDScript should have been stored.
-"Load & Replace" button in the webclient, the stored script should be in the list and named `tutorial1.js` (the `.js`
+We could check this, by hitting the "Load & Replace" button in the webclient.
+The stored script should occur in the list
-extension is appended automatically, if not already done in the "store" dialog).
+of stored scripts with the name `tutorial1.js` (the `.js` extension is appended automatically, if it hasn't been
+provided in the "store" dialog, already).

-**Warning: If a name of an existing file is written to the store dialog, the file gets overwritten without further
+**Warning: If a name of an already existing file used in the store dialog, the respective file gets overwritten without
-confirmation.**
+asking for further confirmation.**

-Let's try to start the exact same script via CLI from a SSH session now:
+Let's try to start the stored script using the CLI client from a SSH session, like this:
 ```
 P4wnP1_cli hid run tutorial1.js
 ```

-So it is possible to start the HIDScript from other applications, supporting shell command or from a bash script.
+This should have worked.
+This means, it is possible to start stored HIDScripts from all applications which support shell
+commands or from a simple bash script, by using the P4wnP1 A.L.O.A.
+CLI client.

 It would even be possible to start the script remotely from a CLI client compiled for Windows.
 Assuming the Windows host
-is able to reach P4wnP1 A.L.O.A. via WiFi and the IP of P4wnP1 is set to `172.24.0.1` the command would look like this:
+is able to reach P4wnP1 A.L.O.A. via WiFi and the IP of P4wnP1 is set to `172.24.0.1` the proper command would look like
+this:
 ```
 P4wnP1_cli.exe --host 172.24.0.1 hid run tutorial1.js
 ```

 *Note: At the time of this writing, I haven't decided yet if P4wnP1 A.L.O.A. ships a CLI binary for each and every
 possible platform and architecture.
 But it is likely that precompiled versions for major platforms are provided.
 If
-not this shouldn't be a problem.
-As cross compilation of the Go code takes less than a minute.*
+not - this isn't a big problem, as cross-compilation of the CLI client's Go code takes less than a minute.*

-The next step is to allow the script to start again, when P4wnP1 is re-attached to the USB host.
+The next step is to allow the script to run again, every time P4wnP1 is re-attached to a USB host.
 A approach we already
-used, is to wrap everything into a loop and prepend a `waitLED(ANY_OR_NONE)` to continue when the USB host signals that
+used to achieve such a behavior, was to wrap everything into a loop and prepend a `waitLED(ANY_OR_NONE)`.
+The
+`waitLED(ANY_OR_NONE)` assured tha the loop only continues, if the target USB host signals that the keyboard driver is
-the keyboard driver is ready to receive input.
-A modified script could look like this:
+ready to receive input by sending an update of the global keyboard LED sate.
+An accordingly modified script could look
+like this:

 ```
 while (true) {